MirolimMajidov/EventMessaging/README.md

   }
 ```

-### What if I want to subscribe event of another system which is not publishing event name?
+### What if I want to subscribe to an event from another system that doesn't publish an event type?
-While publishing event or receiving event by default
+When RabbitMQ receives an event from a 'Consumer', it tries to read the event type from the received event, if it can't find it, it uses the 'routing key' instead to find the event subscriber.

 ## Advanced configuration of publishers and subscribers while registering to the DI services.